5 Signs You're Running on Empty (And How to Refill)

 Sign 4: Your Head Is Never Quiet

 You cannot sit in silence without your mind immediately flooding with everything that needs to happen.
 You cannot fall asleep because the moment you stop moving, the mental load rushes in to fill the space.
-You cannot be present in a conversation because part of you is always elsewhere, tracking something else.
+You cannot be fully present in a conversation because part of you is always elsewhere, tracking something else.

 A mind that is always running is a mind that has been given too much to hold with no relief.
 It is not overactive by nature.
 It is overloaded by circumstance.